Here’s What The USWNT’s 2021 Schedule Looks Like

 Because of the ongoing Covid-19 pandemic, the USWNT played nine matches in 2020 (winning them all).
 While that’s five more than the USMNT played, it was a fraction of the 24 the women played in 2019.

 The USWNT missed out on one of its major tournaments in 2020: the Olympics.
 While mostly a U-23 competition on the men’s side, for the women the Olympics are up there right behind the Women’s World Cup in importance.
 (This despite the fact the Olympics allows fewer women’s teams than men’s teams and labels the groups E-G while giving the men’s tournament groups alphabetical preference (A-D).)

 The 2020 Olympics in Japan were rescheduled for 2021 and will be a highlight of the 2021 USWNT schedule.
 The tournament will run from July 21-Aug.
-6, though specific dates and draws have yet to be determined.
+6.

 With Covid-19 still ravaging the planet, FIFA decided in December to canceled just about every youth competition in 2021.
 The 2020 U-20 Women’s World Cup to be hosted by Costa Rica and Panama was initially moved to 2021 then canceled outright.
 The 2021 U-17 Women’s World Cup was pushed back to 2022.
 We won’t be seeing the USWNT youth teams compete for championships in 2021.